Chart Color Schemes

 Health performance in Sheffield - Railton is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Sheffield - Railton faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 46%, covering about 3,207 people, compared to 48.3% in Rest of Tas. and the national average of 55.3%.
+Private health cover is low at approximately 46%, covering about 3,207 people, compared to 48.3% across the Rest of Tas.
+The national average is 55.3%.

 Frequently Asked Questions - Health